A hybrid approach to long-term binary neutron-star simulations: Results

-Special and different care needs to be paid depending on the type of coordinates used for the simulations in \BHACns.
-In particular, in the case of cylindrical coordinates, the highest refinement level is set to be within a spherical region of radius $R < R_{\rm{in}} = 30\,M_{\odot} \simeq 44.3\,\mathrm{km}$ and this is always sufficient to resolve the high-density region of the studied systems.
-In the case of spherical coordinates, however, a different strategy is necessary.
-This is because there is an inevitable accumulation of grid points near the center of the coordinate system represents a challenge because of the strict constraint on the timestep imposed by the CFL stability condition.
+This is because the very small spatial size $\Delta x$ of the computational cells near the center of the coordinate system sets challenging constraints on the size of a CFL-stable timestep (we recall that $\Delta t \propto \mathcal{C}_{_{\rm CFL}} \Delta x$).
 For this reason, in the case of spherical coordinates we employ a single grid block covering an inner spherical region of radius $R_{\rm{core}} < 1-2\,M_{\odot} \simeq 1.48-2.95\,\mathrm{km}$, which is not the first (highest) refinement level but the second one; this allows us to have good resolution near the coordinate center but not to be penalized by an excessively small timestep.
 The first refinement level is instead set within the spherical shell with $R_{\rm{core}} < R < R_{\rm{in}}= 30\,M_{\odot} \simeq 44.3\,\mathrm{km}$, while the third (lowest) refinement levels covers the region with $R_{\rm{in}} < R < R_{\rm out}$, where $R_{\rm out}$ is the maximum value of the radial coordinate (see Tab.~\ref{tab:ID} where $R_{\rm out}=x^r_{\rm max}$), and thus contains the outer boundaries.
 This setup, while not fully exploiting the adaptive-mesh capabilities of \BHACns, results in a reasonable timestep constraint.
 Additionally, one of our tests (\ie the 3D \texttt{head-on} in Table~\ref{tab:ID}) requires a particular refinement structure in Cartesian coordinates.
 More specifically, we introduce five nested rectangular regions with the innermost having the highest refinement level, characterized by a volume of $90\times40\times40\,M_{\odot}^3 \simeq 133\times59\times59\,\mathrm{km^3}$) and containing both stars at all times.
 Each side of outer refinement boxes having $(x,y,z)$ extents in solar masses given by $(10, 10, 10)$, $(20, 30, 30)$, $(110, 30, 30)$, and $(160, 180, 180)$.

 Note that whenever importing initial data in \BHACns, we check the L{\"o}hner refinement criterion to establish whether to refine or coarsen the grid blocks and refill the initial data to the refined grids before the evolution in order to reduce the error induced by prolongation and restriction for the initial data.
 During the evolution, instead, we evaluate the L{\"o}hner refinement criterion every $10$ iterations to determine new refinement levels for all blocks.